john-verana/java-practice-challenges/README.md

 ✅ Practice with Employee → StaticExample program

 🟢 Week 8: Getters and Setters
-✅ Learn how to use getters to safely access private fields ✅ Learn how to use setters to control and validate changes ✅ Understand encapsulation (hiding data inside the class) ✅ Apply `private` fields with `public` getters & setters ✅ Practice with Player class: setting name, age, and color
+✅ Learn how to use getters to safely access private fields
+✅ Learn how to use setters to control and validate changes
+✅ Understand encapsulation (hiding data inside the class)
+✅ Apply `private` fields with `public` getters & setters
+✅ Practice with Player class: setting name, age, and color
+✅ Build a small **BankAccount** app using getters/setters with validation
+✅ Use `Scanner` input to set fields via setters (and block invalid values)

 📁 Projects and Challenges
 🔁 Vending Machine (While Loop)